krisphackathon/hackathon-2025/data/summaries/2024-q2-alphabet-earnings-release.md

 # Earnings Release Q2 2024 (GOOG, GOOGL) — July 23, 2024

 ## Summary
-Alphabet Inc. announced its financial results for the second quarter of 2024, which ended on June 30, 2024.
-The company reported total revenues of $84.7 billion, a 14% increase year-over-year, driven by strength in Search and momentum in Cloud, which surpassed $10 billion in quarterly revenues for the first time.
-Net income reached $23.6 billion, with diluted EPS of $1.89.
-The document provides detailed consolidated financial statements, segment results, and reconciliations of non-GAAP measures.
+Alphabet Inc. announced its financial results for the second quarter ended June 30, 2024.
+The company reported revenues of $85 billion, a 14% increase year-over-year, driven by strength in Search and momentum in Cloud.
+The release includes quotes from CEO Sundar Pichai and CFO Ruth Porat, along with detailed unaudited consolidated financial statements and segment results.

 ## Q&A
 Q: What was the total revenue for the quarter?
-A: $84,742 million
+A: $84,742
   <details>
     <summary>Source</summary>

-    filename: 2024-q2-alphabet-earnings-release.pdf
+    filename: document

     page: 1

-    quote: Revenues $ 74,604 $ 84,742
+    quote: Revenues $ 84,742

   </details>

 Q: What was the operating income for the quarter?
-A: $27,425 million
+A: $27,425
   <details>
     <summary>Source</summary>

-    filename: 2024-q2-alphabet-earnings-release.pdf
+    filename: document

     page: 1

-    quote: Operating income $ 21,838 $ 27,425
+    quote: Operating income $ 27,425

   </details>

 Q: What was the net income for the quarter?
-A: $23,619 million
+A: $23,619
   <details>
     <summary>Source</summary>

-    filename: 2024-q2-alphabet-earnings-release.pdf
+    filename: document

     page: 1

-    quote: Net income $ 18,368 $ 23,619
+    quote: Net income $ 23,619

   </details>